alchemyplatform/alchemy-sdk-js/docs-md/interfaces/BaseNft.md

 # Interface: BaseNft

-Alchemy representation of a base NFT that doesn't contain metadata.
+Alchemy representation of an NFT that doesn't contain metadata.

+The BaseNft object does not hold any metadata information and only contains the NFT contract and token ID.
+The Nft object additionally contains the NFT metadata, token URI information, and media.

 ## Hierarchy